-1. This plan is not a binding commitment
+I. This plan is not a binding commitment

 State law does not require, nor do the authors of this plan intend, that this plan will constitute a binding commitment on the part of the Town to construct housing or spend public money to support the construction of housing by others.
 Under the Ridgefield charter, the authority to make such commitments lies with the Board of Selectmen and Board of Finance.
 Nor does this plan represent a commitment by the Planning & Zoning Commission to make any specific changes to zoning regulations or to take any other actions.
-However, it is the hope of this plan's authors that Ridgefield's elected leaders, and town residents in general, will adopt this plan to help create more affordable housing for people of all socioeconomic backgrounds and households.